 As an emerging lawyer with political aspirations, Lincoln penned a critique of revealed religion, Christianity, and the Bible, and showed it to an acquaintance.
 “One of his older friends, knowing Lincoln was going to be running for office, ripped it out of his hands and threw it in the fire,” White recounts.
 “This was not a smart thing to do, to attack orthodox Christianity in the 1830s.”

-In 1840, Lincoln became engaged to Mary Todd, but he got cold feet and cancelled their planned wedding.
+In 1840, Lincoln became engaged to Mary Todd, but he got cold feet and canceled their planned wedding.
 The couple later reconciled and in the days immediately prior to the nuptials Lincoln felt apprehensive once more.
 Someone asked him where he was going, and he replied, “To hell, I suppose.”

 Crisis Leads to Questions